Skip to main content Skip to secondary navigation

 OVERVIEW

-The Stanford Long-Term Investing Fellowship (SLTIF) is now accepting applications for its second year, building on a successful inaugural cohort.
+The Stanford Long-Term Investing Fellowship (SLTIF) is now accepting applications for its third year.
 This program provides a group of stellar, mission-driven university graduates with the opportunity to spend 12 months deeply engaged in the world of long-term investing.
-Specifically, SLTI Fellows will spend one year working at Stanford University, on secondment to one of CalPERS investment teams or rotations in Sacramento, California.
+Specifically, SLTI Fellows will spend one year working at Stanford University, with secondments to one of CalPERS' investment teams in Sacramento, CA or those at other leading long-term institutional investors (LTIs).

-• Second Week of May 2025 — Final decisions
+• First Week of May 2026 — Final decisions

 WHY SLTIF?